Many Common Sunscreens May Harm Coral. Here's What To Use Instead

 Don't forget the best advice for avoiding sun damage — cover up with hats and long sleeves, and avoid going out during the hottest part of the day.

-If you are concerned about the possible harms to sea life, be aware that oxybenzone is found not only in sunscreens, but also many other consumer products including cosmetics.
+If you are concerned about the possible harms to sea life, be aware that oxybenzone is found not only in sunscreens but also many other consumer products including cosmetics.
 The Hawaii sunscreen ban applies only to on-island sales of over-the-counter sunscreens.
 Cosmetics and prescription sunscreens containing these chemicals are exempt.

 Hawaii welcomes about 9 million tourists a year.
 "Obviously we're not going to have the beach police writing tickets" for sunscreen violations, says state Sen. Mike Gabbard, who introduced the bill the governor will sign in the state Senate earlier this year.
 But he is hopeful that people who visit will think more about the kinds of sunscreen they are using and Hawaii's natural resources.

-Note: A previous version of this story misspelled Bonaire as Bonnaire.